sirenaakopyan/stroke/README.md

 ## Instructions to run project and reproduce results

-In order to run the project, please install all dependecies by command 'py -m pip install dependecies.txt`
+In order to run the project, please install all dependecies by command `py -m pip install dependecies.txt`

 ### Question 1:
 After installing all independecies, to get all the result graph for research question 1, navigate to the file `dataanalysis.py`.
 From here, run the file and all the graph will be save in the `question1Images`.
 The summary statistic and graph from the dataset will also be saved in the directory `dataSummary`.